dentarg/auth0-blog/_posts/2017-12-21-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 ```
 Well well, that's much better isn't it? the numbers aren't modified, they are of the correct type (int64), and it correctly guessed types `date`, `datetime` and `logical/boolean`!
 If integer64 is problematic in your case, you can also choose to convert bigint fields into other types, by using the `bigint` parameter when creating the connection.

 Great stuff!
 I think this is the kind of library we want to work in a day-to-day basis.
-Also, you can use this same connection to explore data with dplyr:
+Also, you can use this same connection to explore data with dbplyr:

 ```r